 The top reason to visit Midtown East is the most famous shopping corridor in the world: Fifth Avenue.
 From 42nd Street to 59th Street, Fifth Avenue has days and days' worth of shopping and spectacular window displays during the winter holidays.

 Some high points include legendary department stores like Saks Fifth Avenue and Bergdorf Goodman.
 Other stores include Zara and H&M. On Lexington Avenue, another powerhouse department store delivers fashion with stellar service: Bloomingdale's.

-Gramercy Park is located in the southern part of Midtown East, between 21st and 23rd Streets and bordered by Park Avenue South and Third Avenue.
-It's best known for its small, fenced park, the last private park in the city accessible only to residents of surrounding buildings.
+Gramercy Park is located south of Midtown East, between 21st and 23rd Streets and bordered by Park Avenue South and Third Avenue.
+It's best known for its small, fenced park, the last private park in the city and accessible only to residents of surrounding buildings.
 Click here for more information on the history of Gramercy Park.

 Murray Hill is another residential neighborhood, running from 29th to 42nd Streets and bordered by Second and Fifth Avenues.
 The area around Lexington Avenue and 28th Street is known for its high concentration of Indian restaurants.

 Dining in Midtown East quick links: Ammos Estiatorio, Aretsky’s Patroon, Benjamin Steakhouse, Casa Lever, Grand Central Oyster Bar & Restaurant, The Hugh, Le Pavillon, Nerai, Morton's The Steakhouse, Pershing Square, The Sea Fire Grill, Urbanspace Vanderbilt.